Table of Contents

 - Fast delivery such as 2-day shipping is a significant contributor to climate change.

 As climate change continues to worsen and more consumers turn to online shopping, consumers are choosing brands based on their efforts to protect the environment, including the ability to reduce their carbon footprint.

 If fully aware of the carbon footprint that is left from packages and deliveries, some consumers are more likely to opt in to sustainable shipping solutions.

 With information like this out there, consumers are becoming more aware of the impact carbon has on the environment.

 “Our business is built on sustainability and we aim to provide our customers with carbon-neutral products from our natural sources to their front door.
 That is why we work with ShipBob to offset carbon emissions from our ecommerce supply chain.

-Minimize upfront investment and maximize positive impact on the planet by utilizing the simplest way to incorporate sustainability into your brand’s operations, carbon offsetting.”
+Minimise upfront investment and maximise positive impact on the planet by utilising the simplest way to incorporate sustainability into your brand’s operations, carbon offsetting.”

 Fannar Jonsson, Quality and Environment Manager at Blue Lagoon Skincare

 In addition to going carbon-neutral, it is important to also focus on reducing emissions throughout the supply chain.
 Here are different ways your business can reduce carbon emissions during the fulfilment and shipping process.